forcedotcom/sf-fx-sdk-nodejs/README.md

 For more complex transactions, the SDK provides the UnitOfWork class.
 A UnitOfWork represents a set of one or more Salesforce operations that need to be done as a single atomic operation.
 The following JavaScript example uses a UnitOfWork to create an Account record and several related records:

+> For the Salesforce Functions pilot, always use a new instance of UnitOfWork for each transaction and never re-use a committed UnitOfWork.

 ```js
 module.exports = async function (event, context, logger) {
     const payload = event.data;